s1dsq/s1dsq.github.io/posts/firecracker.md

 a jailer process that sandboxes the VMM and:

 - runs it in a _chroot_ environment
-- isolating it in _pid_ and networking namespaces
+- isolates it in _pid_ and networking namespaces
-- dropping privileges
+- drops privileges
-- setting a restrictive _seccomp\_bpf_ profile - whitelisting some syscalls
+- sets a restrictive _seccomp\_bpf_ profile - whitelisting some syscalls

 ## In AWS Lambda